-26. Respondent shall implement a dealer compensation policy conforming with one (1) of the three (3) options detailed below, within one hundred twenty (120) days after the Effective Date or within thirty days of obtaining any required non-objections of the Fair Lending Director and the DOJ.
-In the event the Fair Lending Director or DOJ object to any proposed action by Respondent, the Fair Lending Director and the DOJ shall direct Respondent to make revisions and Respondent shall make the revisions and resubmit the proposed action within thirty (30) days.
-Respondent shall not implement any revised dealer compensation policy until obtaining all non-objections of the Fair Lending Director and DOJ required by the chosen option.
+25. Respondent shall implement a dealer compensation policy conforming with one (1) of the three (3) options detailed below.
+If a non-objection of the Fair Lending Director and DOJ is required in a chosen option, Respondent shall submit the policy for non-objection within thirty (30) days of the Effective Date.
+Respondent shall implement the chosen option within the later of (a) one hundred and twenty 120 days after the Effective Date, or (b) thirty (30) days of obtaining any required non-objection.
+Respondent shall not implement any revised dealer compensation policy until obtaining all non-objections of the Fair Lending Director and the DOJ required by the chosen option.